All Episodes

 They haven't told people what they're going to do in a national message of any kind.

-So the vote is totally anti today.
+So the vote is totally anti-today.

-It's it's a it's a protest vote.
+It's a protest vote.

-The danger of this is, as again, we've been talking about, don't forget we had eight years of what many of us believe was the greatest lesson citizens could have about conservatism versus liberalism at the 80s and Reagan.
+The danger of this is, As again, we've been talking about, don't forget we had eight years of what many of us believe was the greatest lesson citizens could have about conservatism versus liberalism.

-And yet wasn't long that they decided, you know what, it's safe to go back to the Democrat Party.
+And yet, wasn't long that they decided, you know what, it's safe to go back to the Democrat Party, even after those eight years of prosperity that we hadn't seen in 20 or 30 years prior.

 Abundance everywhere.